Pathways to university Tertiary Access Courses

 Tertiary Access Courses

-The Tertiary Access Course (TAC) is a pathway course for mature-age students or school leavers who do not have an OP Score or recognised experience (must be at least 18 years old).
+The Tertiary Access Course (TAC) is a pathway course for mature-age students or school leavers who do not have an ATAR Score or recognised experience (must be at least 18 years old at time of application).
 Note this course is only available to Australian citizens and permanent residents.

 There are no subject fees with TAC but there is a Student Services and Amenities Fee for each subject.
 Eligible students can defer this fee.
 Please go to Student Services and Amenities Fee for more details.

 TAC can be completed full time or part time.
-TAC is available for internal study only on the Cairns and Townsville campuses.
+TAC is available for internal study only on the Cairns, Nguma-bada and Townsville, Bebegu Yumba campuses.

 - People who didn’t finish high school